Removing Barriers to Health Care Services

 Oregon’s health system transformation and implementation of the Affordable Care Act are moving our state in the right direction.
-Despite the advances, and the increasing number of people who will be covered through insurance plans, there are still many uninsured and under-insured individuals.
+Despite the advances and the increased number of people who are now covered, there are still many uninsured and underinsured individuals.

 The “health care safety net” is a term that has come to define the array of clinical sites around the state to provide health care opportunities for those who otherwise would have barriers to accessing quality health services.
 These barriers include lack of coverage, geographic isolation, language and culture, mental illness and homelessness.

-More than 300 sites that have been approved as part of the National Health Service Corps (NHSC) provide health care to all, regardless of ability to pay.
+More than 300 sites in Oregon that have been approved as part of the National Health Service Corps (NHSC) provide health care to all, regardless of ability to pay.

 Primary care services provided by the safety net include services such as: